Consent

 about angela slater

-Dr Angela Elizabeth Slater is a composer from the United Kingdom who focuses on translating aspects of nature into music in her works.
-She was nominated for the Ivors Classical Award for her work 'Through the Fading Hour'.
-Her music is described as 'complex ... and often ravishingly composed', which 'plays skilfully and vividly with instrumental colours'.
+Dr Angela Elizabeth Slater is a composer from Great Britain who focuses on translating aspects of nature into music in her works.
+She was nominated for the Ivors Classical Award for her work ‘Through the Fading Hour’.
+Her music is described as ‘complex ... and often ravishingly composed’, ‘skillfully and vividly playing with instrumental colours’.